Ayodeji97/Mackie/README.md

 # Mackie App

-# NB : This Application will be soon be updated with latest frameworks in Android

 Mackie App is a music application that display a list of trending artist song and also a list of recommended songs to users.

 _This is a custom application built and reviewed by Udacity Android Nanodegree Programme expert._